-For the transmission lines being developed by PSUs and State utilities the above procedure is being adopted but this facility is not extended to the private developers.
+For the transmission lines being developed by PSUs and state utilities the above procedure is being adopted but this facility is not extended to the private developers.
 This should be extended to them as well.

-- 8.3.9 Since transmission projects have negligible impact on forest / environment and its habitants including the tribal people, therefore, it is suggested - Transmission projects should be exempted from obtaining consent of the Gram Sabhas under Forest Conservation Act 1980, as a special case. - ► At present, the Regional Offices of MoEF are competent to issue clearance for diversion of forest land up to 5 hectares.
-Forest proposal involving more than 5 hectares and up to 40 hectares are processed at Regional MoEF offices and forwarded / recommended to MoEF, New Delhi for the Minister's approval.
+- 8.3.9 Since transmission projects have negligible impact on forest / environment and its habitants including the tribal people, therefore, it is suggested - Transmission projects may be examined to be exempted from obtaining consent of the Gram Sabhas under Forest Conservation Act 1980, as a special case. - At present, the Regional Offices of MoEF are competent to issue clearance for diversion of forest land up to 5 hectares.
+Forest proposal involving more than 5 hectares and up to 40 hectares are processed at

+Regional MoEF offices and forwarded / recommended to MoEF, New Delhi for the Minister's approval.
 After the approval of the Minister, the proposal is again sent back to the Regional MoEF, who then issues the forest clearance.
-As a special case, power of Regional Offices of MoEF, to grant approval, should be enhanced from the present 5 hectares to 30 hectares for transmission projects and in case of UMPPs and MPPs this should be increased to 200 hectares.
+As a special case, power of Regional Offices of MoEF, to grant approval, should be enhanced from the present 5 hectares to 40 hectares for transmission projects and in case of UMPPs and MPPs this may be increased to 200 hectares, with clear cut powers and guidelines, in order to expedite clearances.